trishka/incubator-airflow/README.md

 Airflow is a platform to programmatically author, schedule, and monitor workflows.

-When workflows are defined as code, they become more maintainable, versionable, testable, and collaborative.

 Use Airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
 The Airflow scheduler executes your tasks on an array of workers while